dcintes/CursVue/0 Introducció/TypeScript.md

 ```

 ### any
-Es equivalent a no definir tipus
+És equivalent a no definir tipus
 ```typescript
 const data: any = "4";
 const mix: any[] = [1,"asd",false];